Jan Good: Finding encouragement at the end of life

 "I think hope is a noun and His name is Jesus.
 My future is secure now.
 My hope is in the Lord."

-I was raised in Alaska and when it was time to go to college, my parents decided I should come down here to go to school.
-I met my husband at Dallas Baptist and we have one daughter, a wonderful son-in-law and three fantastic little grandchildren.
+I was raised in Alaska and when it was time to go to college, my parents decided I should come to Texas to attend school.
+I met my husband at Dallas Baptist and we have one daughter, a wonderful son-in-law and three fantastic grandchildren.
 I was diagnosed with endometrial cancer in 2008.
-I was blessed to have a straightforward doctor who told me right from the beginning that we could beat it and It turned out well.
-They were able to do surgery, and I didn’t even have to have chemo or radiation or anything.
+I was blessed to have a straightforward doctor who told me right from the beginning that we could beat it and tt turned out well.
+They were able to do surgery, and I didn’t have to have chemo or radiation or any other treatment.

 But in the early summer of 2014 I happened to notice a lump on the back side of my left leg which led me to an orthopedic surgeon.
 I had an X-ray done and when the doctor came into the room, he had tears in his eyes.
 “It looks like it is sarcoma.”